 3.An empathetic manager

 Do managers in your organization lead by example?
-Do they lead with empathy, build meaningful relationships with employees, practice active listening and be open to giving and receiving feedback?
+Do they lead with empathy, build meaningful relationships with employees, practice active listening and be open to giving and receiving anonymous feedback?

 Managers play a major role in driving and managing employee engagement, and they must create an environment where every individual can thrive.
 It is the responsibility of the managers to build strong relationships with their team members, serve as a sounding board of feedback and ideas, show appreciation towards each individual and help people develop and grow.